-Alerts and Activity in real time – Analyzed by our Monitoring Team to respond to any alerts and changes in activity.
-Alerts can include:
+Alerts and Activity in real time - Our Monitoring Team will respond to any of our customized Alerts

-Emergency response if or when needed - Monitoring team follows family selected protocols and dispatching emergency response when needed
+Emergency response when needed - Our professional monitoring team will follow selected protocols and dispatch help including emergency services, if necessary

-is a 91 year old woman who is living at home alone.
-At night, Ms. K tends to be unsteady on her feet and is at risk for falls.
+is an 87 year old woman who is living at home alone.
+At night, Ms. K has a caregiver as she tends to be unsteady on her feet and is at risk for falls.
 Sensors were installed to maintain her valued alone time and independence during the day.
 One afternoon, the Monitoring Team was alerted that she had been sitting in her recliner for longer than usual.
-She was having trouble getting out of her chair and needed assistance.
-Within 17 minutes, assistance responded to help her out of her chair.
+She was having trouble getting out of her chair and needed help.
+Soon assistance was sent to help her out of her chair.
 Additional care was provided until she was feeling stronger.

-is a 96 year old man who lives alone in his home.
+is an 84 year old man who lives alone in his home.
 He needed 24 hour care.
 As an alternative to assisted living, Mr. B had sensors installed in his home.
-One evening, Mr. B left his bed and did not return for several minutes however there was no motion elsewhere in the house.
+One evening, he left his bed and did not return for several minutes and there was no other motion detected in the house.
 The Monitoring Team called Mr. B to ensure that a fall had not taken place and found that he had fallen asleep on his bedside commode.
 The team stayed on the phone with Mr. B while he safely returned back to bed.

 lives at home and has been utilizing 24hour in-home care.
 The expense of this around the clock care was becoming too costly.
 By coordinating remote monitoring with daily hands-on care, SensorSAFE was able to save Mrs. R over $6500 per month - ensuring that she could remain safely in her home!

-is 95 years old and lives at home alone.
-During the day, she has private caregivers to assist with a variety of needs, however her out of town family is concerned about her safety at night.
+Is 82 years old and lives at home alone.
+During the day she has private caregivers to assist with a variety of needs.
+However, her out of town family is concerned for her safety at night.
 While Mrs. S was adamant about not having care at night, she agreed to add sensors in her home.
-One evening, the Monitoring Team was alerted that there was no motion/activity in the home.
-16 minutes later, a caregiver was deployed, entered the home and found Mrs. S had fallen in her living room.
-The caregiver helped Mrs. S back into her recliner, while her family was called and notified of the incident.
+One evening the Monitoring Team was alerted that there was no motion or pressure mat activity in the home and she did not answer her phone.
+A caregiver was deployed, entered the home and found Mrs. S had fallen in her living room.
+She was not injured and was helped back into her recliner.
+Her family received a notification of the incident.